JoshuaOrtizR/Proof-Of-Concepts/README.md

 - Root causes of vulnerabilities
 - Proof-of-concept (PoC) examples

 **Due to internal policies, I'm unable to share specific confidential details.
-However, the information presented here offers a solid understanding of my role in defensive security, including my experience with vulnerability management and incident response.**
+However, the information presented here offers a  understanding of my role in vulnerability management and incident response.**